oksusucode/http2/README.md

 A Go implementation of the HTTP/2 protocol.

-It is useful for client/server application development using the HTTP/2 connection/stream directly. (eg: gRPC)
+It is useful for client/server application development using the HTTP/2 connection/stream directly. (e.g. gRPC)

 > currently under heavy development.